kukom6/Fitness/README.md

 <li>Backup or restore database with foods and exercises.</li>
 </ul>
 <b>Mater contains only the basic functions and the page index.html is only temporary for testing functions.</b> <br>
-Test page:
+Test functions page:
-<a href="https://htmlpreview.github.io/?https://github.com/kukom6/Fitness/blob/master/index.html"> Test page</a> <br>
+<a href="https://htmlpreview.github.io/?https://github.com/kukom6/Fitness/blob/master/index.html"> Test functions page</a> <br>
 Page with tests:
 <a href="https://htmlpreview.github.io/?https://github.com/kukom6/Fitness/blob/master/AllTests.html"> All tests</a>